Fundaugurluu/pusula_talent_academy/README.md

     WHERE y2.SalesYear = ys.SalesYear
 )

- 3. Write a query to list products that were never sold SELECT U.UrunID, U.UrunAdi
+ 4. Write a query to list products that were never sold
+    ```sql
+  SELECT U.UrunID, U.UrunAdi
 FROM Urun U
 LEFT JOIN Satis S ON U.UrunID = S.UrunID